Search for celebrities on Ancestry.com!Richard J. Williams

 Ida M. Tommei, a 45-year resident of Menlo Park, died August 18.
 She was 87.

-Born in Monsummano Terme, Italy, Mrs. Tommei was married for 54 years to Gino Tommei, who preceded her in death, as did her son Italo Tommei.
+Born in Monsummano Terme, Italy, Mrs. Tommei was marriage for 54 years to Gino Tommei, who preceded her in death, as did her son Italo Tommei.
 She is survived by her son Alfons Tommei; her daughters-in-law Cecilia and Priscilla; and three grandchildren.

 A funeral Mass was held at St. Raymond's Catholic Church, followed by a private burial.
 Arrangements were by John O'Connor's Menlo Colonial Chapel.